foxonom/core/docs/Headzoo-Core-ErrorHandler.md

 ### Headzoo\Core\ErrorHandler::handleUncaughtException
 Handles uncaught exceptions

-The callback used by ErrorHandler when it captures an unhandled exception.
-This method will call the error callback if the type of exception matches the exceptions being handled.
+Called by PHP when an exception goes uncaught.
+This method determines whether the exception is one of the exceptions being handled.
+If it is, the the exception will be captured, and the error callback is called.
 ```php
 public bool Headzoo\Core\ErrorHandler::handleUncaughtException(Exception $exception)
 ```